-Call today and speak to Kamila Jaskula, specialist personal injury solicitor.
+Call today and speak to our specialist care home team.
 Find out if you can claim compensation.

 CALL 0800 083 5500

 If your family member has suffered poor or negligent care whilst in a care home, causing injury or illness, your family may be entitled to make a care home negligence claim.
 But expert legal advice will be needed for your claim to be successful.

-We trust that our family member will be well looked after when they live in a care home, often with around the clock care.
+We trust that our family members will be well looked after when they live in a care home, often with around-the-clock care.
 But all too often the poor standards of care provided at some care homes are revealed.
-Where your loved-one has received poor care, or has been subject to abuse in a care home, you are likely to be angry, to want answers and to want an apology from the company responsible.
+Where your loved one has received poor care or has been subject to abuse in a care home, you are likely to be angry, want answers and want an apology from the company responsible.
 You may also be interested in knowing whether you may be able to claim compensation as well.
 This is where the specialist medical negligence solicitors at Blackwater Law can assist you.